-Sick child care benefit: The benefit is 80% of the insured's average earnings in the last 12 months and is paid from the first day up to the 21st day if caring for a child younger than age 14.
-The benefit is also paid for a child receiving treatment in hospital.
+Sick child care benefit: 80% of the insured's average earnings in the last 12 months is paid from the first day up to the 14th day if caring for a child younger than age 14.
+The benefit is also paid for a child receiving treatment in a hospital up to the 21st day.

-Maternity benefit: The benefit is 100% of the insured's average earnings in the last 12 months.
-The benefit is paid for 112 consecutive days (56 days before and 56 days after the expected date of childbirth); 14 additional days are paid in the event of multiple births.
+Maternity benefit: 80% of the insured's average earnings in the last 12 months is paid for 112 consecutive days (56 days before and 56 days after the expected date of childbirth); 14 additional days are paid if there are multiple births or complications arising during pregnancy, childbirth, or the postpartum period and in cases where inpatient medical care associated with the pregnancy began before the 12th week of pregnancy.

-The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are 2,160 lats.
+The minimum annual earnings used to calculate benefits for self-employed persons and voluntarily insured persons are 2,400 lats.